Overcast vs Obscured

 Image of camera taking photo straight ahead

-For obscured skies, look straight ahead at the horizon, the same way as when making visibility reports.
-Those using the GLOBE Observer app should follow these steps to submit a photograph of the horizon.
-The example in these steps is for dust.
-Make sure to select the obscuration that was actually observed (for example, smoke or haze).
+Look straight ahead at the horizon, the same method used when gathering visibility reports.
+If you are using the GLOBE Observer app, follow the steps outlined on the Dust Observation page to submit a photograph of the horizon.
+Make sure you select the obscuration that was observed, for example, dust, smoke or haze.

 An obscuration can be mixed with clouds.
-If the obscuration covers 30 percent or more of the view of the sky, then only report the obscuration observed.
-Use the steps above to take the photographs.
+If the obscuration covers 30% or more of the sky, then only report the obscuration observed.
+You can then use the steps above to take the photographs.